regex-espacios-y-saltos

 palabra

-Other symbols related to spaces:
+Other symbols related to whitespace:

 SymbolMatches

-\sAny whitespace (space, tab, line break)
+\sAny whitespace character (space, tab, line break)

-\SAny character that is not a whitespace
+\SAny character that is NOT a whitespace character

 \tA tab character (tab)